 If you have time move on to Keys View for a sweeping panorama that takes in two of Southern California’s biggest summits: Mount San Jacinto (elevation 10,834 feet/3,302 meters) and Mount Gorgonio (elevation 11,502 feet/3,506 meters).
 In the distance, you can pick out the leafy green of Thousand Palms Oasis Preserve directly below you.
 Stretch your legs on a short paved trail, or, if you’re feeling lively and want the kind of piece and quiet found only in deserts, follow the path to neighboring Inspiration Peak.

-Drive to Las Vegas.
+On the drive from Joshua Tree to Death Valley National Park stop in Las Vegas.
 I won’t spend a lot of time describing what can be down in Las Vegas as there are many sites with all the Vegas attractions.
 Perhaps see theStrip, the Venetian Casino and Grand Canal, and the Bellagio Fountains

 Possible lodging – The Bellagio (where you can catch the best Cirque du Soleil show ‘O’)